dzchoi/Word-counting-using-Spark/README.md

 #words.saveAsTextFile("output") # output the whole dataset into a directory

-print "%d words in total." % words.count() print "The top 20 of most frequent words are:" print words.take(20)
+print "%d words in total." % words.count() print "The top 20 most frequent words are:" print words.take(20)
 ```